Historian of science, empire and print

 University of Cambridge

-and the current holder of the Adrian Research Fellowship at
+and held the Adrian Research Fellowship at Darwin College.

-engages broadly with the global history of science, race and print, from 1750 to 1900.
+engages broadly with the global history of science, empire and print, from 1750 to the present day.

 At the moment I am working on two projects: